gmccreight/facture/Readme.rst

 TODO before release
 -------------------

-* make id being sequential explicit and orderable in arguments
+* make id be orderable in arguments
-* allow any attribute to be a sequence with a default start integer
 * figure out best way to make a Python executable
 * target validations
   * not having data generated for them